Dogged By Scandal, EPA's Pruitt Turns To Damage Control

 EPA Administrator Scott Pruitt gave interviews to Fox News and the Daily Signal in which he defended a controversial housing arrangement and insisted he was unaware that two top aides had been given pay raises over the objection of the White House personnel office.

-The efforts at damage control come during a high-profile week for Pruitt, who's led the administration's push to unravel much of the Obama administration's climate agenda.
+The efforts at damage control come during a high-profile week for Pruitt, who has led the administration's push to unravel much of the Obama administration's climate agenda.

 On Monday, Pruitt announced plans to roll back automotive fuel economy standards, even as he was ducking questions about what appeared to be a sweetheart housing arrangement in an apartment owned by the wife of an energy lobbyist.
 The deal, first reported by ABC and Bloomberg, allowed Pruitt to live in the apartment for several months last year while paying $50 a night.